tudelft-iv/view-of-delft-dataset/README.md

 ## Getting Started

-Please refer to the [GETTING_STARTED](docs/GETTING_STARTED.md) manual to learn how to organize the data and start using the development kit.
+Please refer to the [GETTING_STARTED](docs/GETTING_STARTED.md) manual to learn how to organize the data and start using the development kit, as well as find information regarding evaluation.
 <br>
 <br>